Skip to main content

 • Fatty fish is high in omega-3s (EPA/DHA).

-• Fatty fish reduce hepatic triglycerides, improve VLDL export, and lower inflammation.
+• Fatty fish reduces hepatic triglycerides, improves VLDL export, and lowers inflammation.

 Walnuts